htimsk/SecureKey/README.md

       - ./key/data/validators:/validators
     ```

-1. In ths same the docker-compose.yml file as teh step above scroll down and edit the location in the *validator: volumes:* section, by inserting **/key** to the following entry:
+In ths same the docker-compose.yml file scroll down and edit the location in the *validator: volumes:* section, by inserting **/key** to the following entry:
     ```
      volumes:
       - ./key/data/validators:/validators